sscheng25/Tourist_Guide_for_National_Parks/_posts/2021-12-14-cluster-analysis.md

 toc_sticky: true
 ---

-In this part, we will divide the top 10 national parks into 3 groups with *K-means clustering*.
+In this part, we will divide the top 10 national parks into 3 groups with *K-means* clustering.
 We hope to extract the similarities among each groups of parks and help travelers make a choice on which group to select.

 ## Cluster Results

 - Group I: Channel Islands National Park
 - Group II: Crater Lake National Park, Grand Canyon National Park, Petrified Forest National Park, Great Smoky Mountains National Park, Mesa Verde National Park, Redwood National Park
-- Group III: Everglades National Park, Saguaro National Park
+- Group III: Everglades National Park, Katmai National Park, Saguaro National Park

 ## Matrix Plots

 We plot some features used in clustering analysis above inthe matrix plots below.
 For most features here, we can see a clustering pattern.

+Group I shows a high local income and low crime rate.
+Group II has the similarity of low median household income, few local restaurants and other amenities, and moderate crime rate.
+Parks in group III is common in high crime rate, many local restaurants, and moderate median household income.

 <div id="altair-chart-1"></div>